zeyla/lmao/twilight-lavalink/README.md

 ## Features

-### `http-support`

-The `http-support` feature adds support for the `http` module to return request types from the [`http`] crate.
-This is enabled by default.

-### `lavalink-protocol-http2`
+### `http2`

-The `lavalink-protocol-http2` switches the underlying protocol to communicate with the lavalink server.
+The `http2` switches the underlying protocol to communicate with the lavalink server.
-If enabled, http2 will be used.
-By default, http1 is used.
+If enabled, http2 will be used instead.
 You will need to enable http2 support in your lavalink server configuration if you want to use this feature because by default it is disabled.

-***NOTE: This is not to be confused with the `http-support` support flag or crate.
-This is separate and doesn't depend on the use of that feature.***

 ### TLS